MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Product

-A *product* entity captures details about end products that a company produces and sells to its customers.
+A *Product* entity captures details about end products that a company produces and sells to its customers.

 | Attribute                | Description | Type | Required |
 |--------------------------|-------------|------|----------|